karubits/karubits.gitpages.io/_posts/2023-04-14-Converting_Aruba_AP_to_IAP.md

    apboot>
    apboot>
    ```
-3. We first need to get the serial number of the AP.
-A quick easy way is to simply type in mfginfo to display the hardware information of the device.
+3. You will need to get the serial number of the AP.
+A quick easy way is to simply type in `mfginfo` to display the hardware information of the device.
    ```bash
    apboot> mfginfo
    Inventory: